andrehofman/harvester-bootstrapserver/README.md

 As I use Libvirtd (KVM) I set the boot order to `hd,cdrom` that way the machine will try to boot from disk, which it can't, wand proceeds to boot from the cdrom - the ipxe.iso file.
 Fetches the specific ipxe script for that machine, and continues with the installation.
 Upon the next boot the `hd` is bootable so it will boot from the fresh installed Harvester.

+For baremetal servers it is quite often possible to set a onetime boot-device via the iDRAC or iLOM, so your preferred method to boot onetime from the generate ipxe.iso might be different.

 ### Configuration Data

 Imagine the following: